What’s Growing

 Firewood

-We cut and split a few cords of hardwood (mostly cherry, ash and maple) each year for our own firewood use and for sale.
-The trees we use for firewood have either fallen during storms or are standing dead.
-We hope to sustainably manage the forested acreage that covers most of our farm to preserve both its resources and natural beauty for future generations.
+We cut and split a few cords of hardwood—mostly cherry, ash, and maple—each year for our own firewood use and for sale.
+The trees we use have either fallen during storms or are standing dead.
+We hope to sustainably manage the forested acreage that covers most of our farm, preserving its resources and natural beauty for future generations.
 In addition to stacking and drying split wood, we’ve also had some beautiful cherry lumber cut from our logs.

 If you want to stop by for some wood for your campfires or fireplace get in touch.
 We’re licensed by Summit County for firewood sales (license no. 540).